-Before being colonized by the English in the 17th century, Martha’s Island was inhabited by the Wampanoag people who called the island “Noape” which translates to “land amid the streams”.
+Before being colonized by the English in the 17th century, Martha’s Vineyard was inhabited by the Wampanoag people who called the island “Noape” which translates to “land amid the streams”.

 Although Martha’s Vineyard may be small, the island has amassed a lot of wealth over the past three centuries, attracting the likes of presidents, actors, actresses and musicians.
 But what else would you expect from a state with an average household income of $75,297?

-Nevertheless, if you’re on a budget, do not let that stop you from visiting Martha’s Vineyard.
-There’s tons to do on the island, you just have to know where to go if you’re on a budget.
+If you’re on a budget, don’t let this stop you from visiting Martha’s Vineyard.
+There’s tons to do on the island, you just have to know where to go.

-Making up roughly ¼ of Martha Vineyard’s population, Edgartown is the largest Martha’s Vineyard neighborhood.
+Making up roughly a quarter of Martha Vineyard’s population, Edgartown is the largest Martha’s Vineyard neighborhood.
 Originally a major whaling center in New England, this historic town is one of Martha Vineyard’s major tourist attractions.

-The Federated Church is the oldest church in Martha’s Vineyard.
+The Federated Church is the oldest church on Martha’s Vineyard.
 Built in 1828, it has a striking clock tower that you can see from anywhere in town.
-As the oldest church in Martha Vineyard, the Federated Church so perfectly captures the colonial-Massachusetts’ feel.
+As the oldest church on Martha Vineyard, the Federated Church captures the colonial-Massachusetts’ feel.